gardener/gardener-extension-provider-aws/docs/usage/ipv6.md

 ### Load Balancer Configuration

 The AWS Load Balancer Controller is automatically deployed when using a dual-stack shoot cluster.
-When creating a load balancer, the corresponding annotations need to be configured, see [AWS Load Balancer Documentation - Network Load Balancer](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/nlb/) for details.
+When creating a load balancer, the corresponding annotations need to be configured, see [AWS Load Balancer Documentation - Network Load Balancer](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/guide/service/nlb/) for details.

+> [!WARNING]
+> Please note that load balancer services without any special annotations will default to IPv4-only regardless how `.spec.ipFamilies` is set.

 The AWS Load Balancer Controller allows dual-stack ingress so that a dual-stack shoot cluster can serve IPv4 and IPv6 clients.
 You can find an example [here](dual-stack-ingress.md#creating-an-ipv4ipv6-dual-stack-ingress).

-Please note that load balancer services without any special annotations will default to IPv4-only regardless how `.spec.ipFamilies` is set.